DIRECTOR: BARBARA LODEN

 CAST: BARBARA LODEN, MICHAEL HIGGINS, DOROTHY SHUPENES, PETER SHUPENES

-“I think that there is a miracle in Wanda,” said Marguerite Duras of Barbara Loden’s 1970 directorial debut, the only film she would write and direct, and that she stars in too—a performance that feels, as Duras noted, void of distance between Loden and her character.
-Wanda, the film’s heroine, is a woman who Loden once described as living “an ugly type existence,” as a wife and mother who abandons her family (and herself too), in pursuit of what exactly?
+"'I think that there is a miracle in Wanda,' said Marguerite Duras of Barbara Loden’s 1970 directorial debut, the only film she would write and direct, and that she stars in too.
+Wanda is a woman who Loden once described as living 'an ugly type existence,' as a wife and mother who abandons her family (and herself too), in pursuit of what exactly?
 Some sense of self.
-She is a woman persuaded by what she doesn’t want, killing time and, as it happens, on the lam with a bank robber she barely knows.
-There’s no question, the oneness that orbits Loden and Wanda also haunts the screen.
-Her first and what would end up being her last go at directing is a gift to cinema.
+She is a woman persuaded by what she doesn’t want, killing time and, as it happens, on the lam with a bank robber she barely knows."—Durga Chew-Bose

-Preservation funding provided by The Film Foundation and GUCCI.
+Restored by UCLA Film & Television Archive.
+Restoration funding provided by The Film Foundation and GUCCI.
+A Janus Films release.